ovidiuchis/tug/README.md

 ## 🌐 Live Demo

-👉 Try it live: [at this random Render URL](https://tug-kro1.onrender.com)
+👉 Try it live: [at this random Render URL](https://tug-kro1.onrender.com) If app was offloaded due to inactivity, be patient for the startup- it's a free plan 🤫
 > Hosted on [Render](https://render.com), free tier.

 ---